Photo of Deep Utopia by Nick Bostrom at a tree trunk in a countryside field

 “A really fun, and important, book… the writing is brilliant… incredibly rich… a constant parade of fascinating ideas.”

-—Prof. Guy Kahane, University of Oxford
+—Prof. Guy Kahane, Oxford University

 Nick Bostrom